Merrem

 How much will you be given

 Your doctor will decide what dose of Merrem you will need depending on certain factors such as your type of infection and your age.
-The usual dose is 500mg to 1g injected every 8 hours.
+The usual dose is 500 mg to 1 g injected every 8 hours.
 If you have meningitis you may require more, while a lower dose may be used for children or if you have kidney problems.

-How long will you need to be given Merrem
+How long you will need to be given Merrem

 If you take too much (overdose)

-While you are using Merrem
+While you are being given Merrem

 Things you must do

 If you develop severe diarrhoea, tell your doctor, nurse or pharmacist immediately.
 Do this even if it occurs several weeks after you have been given Merrem.
-It may mean that you have a serious bowel condition and you may need urgent medical attention.
-Do not take any medicine for your diarrhoea without checking with your doctor first.

 Side effects